davidxue1989/Kinect-2-Face-Tracking-v1-port-and-OpenCV/README.md

 (note: no transformation was made, just cropping the image from top left corner for the new size.
 For the depth image where the new size is larger, I filled in the blanks with 0 values)
 - supplying the mapping function DepthToColorMapper to Face Tracker during Initialize
 - porting the GetClosestHint function for the Kinect 2's Body frames
-- the new focal lengths used are 1064.36f for color and 364.38f for depth, as suggested by Stephen Schieberl "I broke it up into horizontal FOV in radians (ax), vertical (ay), width (w), and height(h).
+- the new focal lengths used are 1064.36f for color and 364.38f for depth, as suggested by Stephen Schieberl:

+"I broke it up into horizontal FOV in radians (ax), vertical (ay), width (w), and height(h).

 float fx = w / ( tan( ax * 0.5f ) * 2.0f );